- Are You Drinking Enough Water? HOT

 "Colon hydrotherapy can be taxing on the nervous system," she said, explaining why she likes to relax her clients.

-Inserting the speculum is probably the hardest part for people, but one it passes the sphincter muscle, it can't be felt.
+Inserting the speculum is probably the hardest part for people, but once it passes the sphincter muscle, it can't be felt.
 When it comes out, it also hurts a tad, some say.
-Afterwards, you are sent to bathroom to empty anything that hasn't been emptied from the tubes.
+Afterward, you are sent to the bathroom to empty anything that hasn't been emptied from the tubes.
 This could be an odd sensation; a liquid coming out of where it is usually solid.
 But, with the amount of water released, it should be clear how hydrated the body got.